bcdev/h2ops/{{ cookiecutter.folder_name }}/MLOps.md

 ├── tests/               # Unit and integration tests ├── data/                # If you have data locally, move it here and use it so that airflow has access to it.
 ├── README.md            # The one you are reading :p.
 Feel free to update it based on your project.
-├── .env * #             # Your environment variables that docker compose and python scripts can use (already added to .gitignore)
+├── pyproject.toml       # Config file containing your package's build information and its metadata ├── .env * #             # Your environment variables that docker compose and python scripts can use (already added to .gitignore)
 ├── environment.yml      # Libraries required for local mlops and your project ├── mlflow-artifacts/ *  # MLflow artifacts (created if you don't choose minio)